pilotmoon/PopClip-Extensions/README.md

 ### Example AppleScript File

-AppleScript files must be in UTF-8 text format.
-(Save as 'text' format in AppleScript editor.)
+**Important: AppleScript files must be in UTF-8 plain text format.
+(Save as 'text' format in AppleScript editor.)**

 Here is an example of an AppleScript file for use in an extension (this one is for sending to Evernote):